marcodallasanta/picoCTF-practice/README.md

 # picoCTF-practice
-Solutions to picoCTF practice excercises.
+These are my solutions to picoCTF practice excercises.
+The order and the name of the solutions is the order as the day of the first commit.